 Volunteer projects happen all over Los Padres National Forest, and we’re always working to expand our efforts.
 Below is a map of most of the volunteer projects we’ve put on since December, 2013.
 Locations are approximate to protect the exact locations of some sites.

-Types of Volunteer Field Projects
+Types of Field Stewardship Projects

 Other Volunteer Opportunities